PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 ### Roadmap

-- 2023: scoping and use case definition
+- 2023: initial scoping and identification of core concepts
-- 2024: identification formalization of core concepts, testing using LinkML
+- 2024: use case definition, expters consultation and alignment, formalization of core concepts
-- 2025: application and field testing with real life scenarios
+- 2025: implementation and testing using LinkML, application and field testing